apache/flink/docs/ops/memory/mem_migration.md

 ## Container Cut-Off Memory

 For containerized deployments, you could previously specify a cut-off memory.
 This memory could accommodate for unaccounted memory allocations.
-Dependencies which were not directly controlled by Flink were the main source of those allocations, e.g. RocksDB, internals of JVM, etc.
+Dependencies which were not directly controlled by Flink were the main source of those allocations, e.g. RocksDB, JVM internals, etc.
-This is no longer available and the related configuration options (`containerized.heap-cutoff-ratio` and `containerized.heap-cutoff-min`) will have no effect anymore.
-The new memory model introduced more specific memory components, described further, to address these concerns.
+This is no longer available, and the related configuration options (`containerized.heap-cutoff-ratio` and `containerized.heap-cutoff-min`) will have no effect anymore.
+The new memory model introduced more specific memory components to address these concerns.

-### for Task Executors
+### for TaskManagers

 In streaming jobs which use [RocksDBStateBackend](../state/state_backends.html#the-rocksdbstatebackend), the RocksDB native memory consumption should be accounted for as a part of the [managed memory](mem_setup_tm.html#managed-memory) now.